pascalkuthe/imara-diff/README.md

 [![crates.io](https://img.shields.io/docsrs/imara-diff?style=flat-square)](https://docs.rs/imara-diff/latest/imara_diff/)
 ![crates.io](https://img.shields.io/crates/l/imara-diff?style=flat-square)

-Imara-diff is a solid (imara in swahili) diff library for rust.
+`imara-diff` is a solid (imara in swahili) diff library for rust.
 Solid refers to the fact that imara-diff provides very good runtime performance even in pathologic cases so that your application never appears to freeze while waiting on a diff.
 The performance improvements are achieved using battle tested heuristics used in gnu-diff and git that are known to perform well while still providing good results.

-Imara-diff is also designed to be flexible so that it can be used with arbitrary collections and not just lists and strings and even allows reusing large parts of the computation when comparing the same file to multiple different files.
+`imara-diff` is also designed to be flexible so that it can be used with arbitrary collections and not just lists and strings and even allows reusing large parts of the computation when comparing the same file to multiple different files.

-Imara-diff provides two diff algorithms:
+`imara-diff` provides two diff algorithms:

 * The linear-space variant of the well known [Myers algorithm](http://www.xmailserver.org/diff2.pdf)
 * The **Histogram** algorithm which variant of the patience diff algorithm.